Not While I'm Around: Critical reception

 Scott Foundas of Variety described this song as "tender and haunting", noting that street urchin Tobias "becomes, for a moment, her surrogate son".
 Reviewing the 2007 film, Peter Travers of Rolling Stone wrote "[Helena] Bonham Carter evokes chills in 'Not While I'm Around,' a ballad of devotion she croons to her young apprentice, Toby, just before she arranges his demise".
 The scoresheet website JW Pepper wrote "This unforgettable ballad from Sweeney Todd will create a moment of tenderness in your concert".
 The New York Times wrote (of a regional stage production): "The contrast of lush ballads and menacing circumstances...occurs with 'Pretty Women,' sung by Sweeney and Judge Turpin, and 'Not While I’m Around,' sung protectively to Mrs. Lovett by her young aide, Tobias Ragg".

+Covers

+Barbra Streisand recorded a version of the song for her album The Broadway Album in 1985.

+The very first line of the song was briefly covered in the 1995 The Nanny episode from season 2 titled "The Will", in which Fran Fine (Fran Drescher) mistakenly believes her boss Maxwell Sheffield (Charles Shaughnessy) could suffer a fatal heart attack if he doesn't follow a strict diet prescribed by a cardiologist (which is actually intended for one of Sheffield's clients).
+Maggie Sheffield (Nicholle Tom) tells Fran she's feeling upset due to acne problems in her face and asks her to cover it with makeup.
+In an anxiety attack, Fran hugs her while singing "Nothing's gonna harm you, not while I'm around!" trying to comfort her, believing Maggie's feeling upset about losing her father.